vanitysys28/watchd/README.md

 ## Features
 - Injecting button next to Subscribe button
-- Displaying watchtime in percentage when video is played, paused, or reached end of playback
+- Displaying watchtime in percentage in previously injected button
+- Updating watchtime everytime the `timeupdate` event is fired
 - Displaying a tick when the video reached the end, independantly of the total watchtime

 ## Installation